Info

 Famous Five:

-• If you could let your 20-year old self, know one thing, what would it be? – “How much harder building the business is than you originally thought and how once you get to scale how amazing it feels.”
+• If you could let your 20-year old self, know one thing, what would it be? – Daniel would tell himself to learn as fast as he can

 Time Stamped Show Notes: